AbstractSDK/cw-orchestrator/README.md

 ## How it works

-Interacting with a [CosmWasm](https://cosmwasm.com/) contract is done by calling the contract's endpoints using the appropriate message for that endpoint (`ExecuteMsg`,`InstantiateMsg`, `QueryMsg`, `MigrateMsg`, etc.). cw-orchestrator generates typed interfaces for your contracts, allowing them to be type-checked at compile time.
+Interacting with a [CosmWasm](https://cosmwasm.com/) contract involves calling the contract's endpoints using the appropriate message for that endpoint (`ExecuteMsg`,`InstantiateMsg`, `QueryMsg`, `MigrateMsg`, etc.). cw-orchestrator generates typed interfaces for your contracts, allowing them to be type-checked at compile time.
 This generic interface then allows you to write environment-generic code, meaning that you can re-use the code that you write to deploy your application to `cw-multi-test` when deploying to test/mainnet.

 ## Maintained Interfaces